seabird-chat/seabird-core/README.md

 ## Server Implementations

-There are currently two server implementations.
-They export the same interface and should respond almost exactly the same.
-They are both designed to use the same environment variables for configuration and the same config file format.

-### Go

-The Go version uses the official gRPC libraries for a server implementation but a semi-custom http Handler in order to support grpc-web.
+The official gRPC libraries are used for a server implementation but a semi-custom http Handler is needed in order to support grpc-web without a separate proxy.

-### Rust

-The Rust version uses `tonic` for a gRPC server implementation.

 ## Building